DrakeRyzer/SW5e-Episode-2/Enhanced Items/Index.md

 Shield subtype should be specific shield (light shield generator).
 If valid for any shield, should be (any).

 ### Weapons
 Weapon subtype should either be a specific weapon (lightsaber) or category (any blaster).
-If valid for any weapon, should be (any).
+If valid for any weapon, should be (any)